Black Bear Burger

 Details: 28-30 Rivington Street, London, EC2A 3DZ | Click here to view the menu and reserve a table.

-Patty & Bun | Clapham, Canary Wharf, Hackney, London Bridge, Marylebone, Mayfair, Notting Hill, Soho, Shepherd’s Bush, The City
+Patty & Bun | Battersea, Canary Wharf, Hackney, London Bridge, Bond St, Oxford Circus, Liverpool Street

-Patty&Bun, aka, The Nominal Deconstructionists, use a mad-scientist secret patty recipe using 35-day aged rib eye Aberdeen Angus beef.
+Patty & Bun, aka, The Nominal Deconstructionists, use a mad-scientist secret patty recipe using 35-day aged rib eye Aberdeen Angus beef.
 The result is, simply, delicious.
 And yet, each month they release an equally insane, equally meticulously considered special burger that is always worth checking out.
 But that’s not all.
 They do classic chicken burgers, breakfast burgers, and even their dessert, a malt ice cream sandwich, has been burgerised.
 Put bluntly, Joe Grossman and his team, bloody love burgers.

 Details: Click here to view the full addresses and reserve a table.